awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 ## Step 1: Sign up for AWS<a name="get-started-signup"></a>

-To use AWS Direct Connect, you need an AWS account if you don't already have one\.
+To use AWS Direct Connect, you need an account if you don't already have one\.

-**To sign up for an AWS account**
+**To sign up for an account**

 1. Open [https://portal\.aws\.amazon\.com/billing/signup](https://portal.aws.amazon.com/billing/signup)\.